OfferZen-Community/ultimate-software-developer-hiring-guide/docs/best-practices-for-developer-hiring/best-practices-for-developer-hiring.md

 ---
-description: The ultimate tech hiring guide, brought to you by OfferZen.
+description: The best practices for developer hiring, that will set you up for success throughout the hiring process.
 id: best-practices-for-developer-hiring
 sidebar_position: 1
 ---